Pickleball Gear

 only random here, unfortunately.

-• You want a compact machine but with higher tech:
+• You want a sturdy machine that's easy to transport:

 Power Source